-The Apex crypto class provides algorithms for creating digests, MACs, signatures and AES encryption.
-When using the crypto functions to implement AES encryption, keys must be generated randomly and stored securely in a Protected Custom Setting or Protected Custom Metadata type.
-Never hardcode the key in within an Apex class.
+The Apex Crypto class provides algorithms for creating digests, MACs, signatures, and AES encryption.
+When using the crypto functions to implement AES encryption, keys must be generated randomly and stored securely in a protected custom setting or a protected custom metadata type.
+Never hardcode the key in an Apex class.

-For more information and examples for implementing the crypto class, please visit: apex crypto classes Encrypted Custom Fields
+For more information and examples for implementing the Crypto class, see Crypto Class.

+Encrypted Custom Fields

 Encrypted custom fields are text fields that can contain letters, numbers, or symbols but are encrypted with 128-bit keys and use the AES algorithm.
 The value of an encrypted field is only visible to users that have the "View Encrypted Data" permission.
-We do not recommend storing authentication data in encrypted custom fields, however these fields are suitable for storing other types of sensitive data (credit card information, social security numbers, and so on).
+We don't recommend storing authentication data in encrypted custom fields, but they're suitable for storing other types of sensitive data (for example, credit card information or social security numbers).